In this post

 Journalist Employment Share

 Sports journalism is an exciting and fast-paced journalistic world.
 At present, there are around 22,500 journalists employed in Australia.

-Although it’s not strictly mandatory, a Bachelor degree can be highly beneficial if you want to become a journalist in any field.
-A degree will often open many more doors for you than if you didn’t have one, and many established news publishers won’t take you in without a degree.
+Although it’s not strictly mandatory, a Bachelor’s degree can be beneficial if you want to become a journalist in any field.

 - Professional Writing